DXV Unveils Lush, Artful Spaces Created By 2015 Design Panel

 Justin Shaulis – A Room with a View

 - Download Justin's high resolution image kit here.

 Justin Shaulis is a New York-based architect and designer with over 15 years of experience in architecture and interior design.
 In 2002, he founded his own firm, Justin Shaulis, Inc., creating a studio environment that utilizes holistic design methodologies.
 Justin has starred as the design host on the HGTV series “Home Rules.”

 Taking his cues from A Room with a View, Justin created a set with two vignettes designed to symbolize the way main character Lucy feels torn between the two men in her life.
-A masculine, English-inspired room evokes the character of Cecil and his proper, 19th-century life with the minimalist form of the DXV Lyndon soaking tub and the architecturally-inspired Contemporary floor mount tub filler.
-Meanwhile, Shaulis depicted the character of George in a light-filled space featuring an elegant Lyndon trough sink and luminous Percy faucets, which with their simple ring handles were selected because they call to mind a wedding.
+A masculine, English-inspired room evokes the character of Cecil and his proper, 19th-century life with the minimalist form of the DXV Equility soaking tub and the architecturally-inspired Contemporary floor mount tub filler.
+Meanwhile, Shaulis depicted the character of George in a light-filled space featuring an elegant Equility trough sink and luminous Percy faucets, which with their simple ring handles were selected because they call to mind a wedding.

 “I was feeling inspired by Lucy’s struggles with the two men in her life,” said Shaulis.
 “There’s the one she’s supposed to marry, versus the one who’d give her a bigger life.”